 For sending to Ireland, numeric sender IDs are not permitted.
 You must use an alphanumeric from name, which must:

-For example, SMS, Verify, Dentist, Flowers would not be permitted.
+not be generic — for example, SMS, Verify, Dentist, or Flowers would not be permitted.

 Your registered sender ID must be unique to your organisation.
 If your current sender ID is already registered to another organisation, you can: